 Fingerprints may be deposited in natural secretions from the eccrine glands present in friction ridge skin (secretions consisting primarily of water) or they may be made by ink or other contaminants transferred from the peaks of friction skin ridges to a relatively smooth surface such as a fingerprint card.

 The term fingerprint normally refers to the impressions transferred from the pad on the last joint of fingers and thumbs, though fingerprint cards also typically record portions of lower joint areas of the fingers (which are also used to effect identifications).

-Many private investigators have prior experience in law enforcement and in conducting crime scene investigations.
-If you have a need to check for finger prints or to have prints analyzed, contact a private investigation agency in your area.
-To hire a private investigator that specializes in providing fingerprinting services, please visit our Private Investigator Directory.
+Many private detctives have prior experience in law enforcement and in conducting crime scene investigations.
+If you have a need to check for finger prints or to have prints analyzed, contact an investigative agency in your area.
+To hire a P.I. that specializes in providing these services, please visit our Private Investigator Directory.

-Following are resources for fingerprinting, fingerprinting products and systems, and other forensic resources:
+Following are resources for fingerprinting, products and systems, and other forensic resources: